Influence, invention, and the legacy of Leon Redbone

 On an old poster, “A Genealogy of Leon Redbone,” Redbone’s photo sits at the base of a tree, blooming with the headshots of thirty-five figures from across time and genres, including Paganini, Emmett Miller, Blind Lemon Jefferson, Jelly Roll Morton, Edgar Allan Poe, W. C. Fields, Jimmie Rodgers, and Django Reinhardt.
 It’s a fantastic, imagined community—artistic forebears whose legacies Redbone both inherits and tends.
 Given the extraordinary care Redbone has taken to conceal his real family tree—he has never publicly confirmed his birthdate, birthplace, or given name—it almost seems in bad faith to search for it.
 But even as I’ve dug up new information and turned it over with Redbone’s friends and family, plenty of mysteries remain.
 Redbone doesn’t cease being Leon Redbone, but his existence seems all the more remarkable.

 The Gobalian family is Armenian, products of a diaspora that’s faced centuries of oppression.
 Redbone’s grandparents were killed in the Turkish-led genocide of over one million Armenians during World War I. His father grew up in an orphanage.
-His parents were living in the Armenian Quarter of Jerusalem in 1948 when the newly established Israeli government seized their property.
-They could only have gotten it back, says Handler, by becoming Israeli citizens; instead, they fled empty-handed for Cyprus, then under British rule.
+According to family members, his parents were living in present-day Israel in 1948, when the Arab-Israeli War broke out.
+They fled empty handed for Cyprus, then under British rule.
 Dickran Gobalian was born in the capital city of Nicosia in 1949.
 By the mid-1950s, the country was wracked by political violence.
 Greek Cypriots began the fight for independence, and Turkish Cypriots eventually joined in.
 But Greek and Turkish Cypriots also fought one another, and the establishment of an independent Cyprus—which came in 1960—didn’t bring peace.
 (The Turks would invade in 1974, and still occupy the northern third of Cyprus.)
 The Gobalians fled again.
 A 1961 electoral register places the Gobalians in Eastern London, but by 1965, they’d resettled in Toronto.
 Dickran would’ve been about sixteen years old.

 In a Reverend Gary Davis song that Redbone used to cover, the singer is a “long way from home,” a phrase which provides the title for a recent collection of live recordings from 1973.
 What did home mean, for a young man who came of age in different languages, different lands, his mother tongue attached to a place his family couldn’t even inhabit?
 Did Redbone have biographical reason to be drawn to the old tunes where the downtrodden lament their lot, where railroad men sleep out every night, where roustabouts wander, where outcasts have nobody, and nobody cares for them?
 Was he trading one imperiled history for another?
 When Redbone told an interviewer that he was “one of the homeless,” did he—on some profound, ancestral level—mean it?